Green Tea May Lower LDL Cholesterol

-A study published in the Journal of the American Dietetic Association reveals that drinking green tea or taking it in capsule form may lower LDL cholesterol as well as total cholesterol.
+A study published in the Journal of the American Dietetic Association reveals that drinking green tea or taking green tea in capsule form may lower LDL cholesterol as well as total cholesterol.

 Dr. Olivia J. Phung, of the College of Pharmacy at Western University of Health Sciences in Pomona, California, published that green tea catechins, at doses ranging from 145 to 3,000 mg per day (including consumption as green tea beverage and extract in capsules) taken for 3 to 24 weeks, led to statistically significant reductions in total and LDL (“bad”) cholesterol compared to controls who did not consume any.
 Catechins are naturally-occurring antioxidants in green tea.

-Besides its ability to lower LDL cholesterol levels, consuming green tea catechins has many other positive health benefits:
+Besides green tea’s ability to lower LDL cholesterol levels, consuming green tea catechins has many other positive health benefits:

 - Helps lower high blood pressure and prevents heart attacks